lionheart1022/Bet-Game-API-Flask/README.md

 Returns given player's userpic with `image/png` MIME type.
 If given user has no userpic, will return HTTP code `204 NO CONTENT`.

+### GET /players/<id>/recent_opponents
+Returns list of recent opponents of current player.
+Only can be called for self.

 ### PUT /players/<id>/userpic
 This is an alternate way to specify userpic.
 Accepts `userpic` parameter containing a file to be uploaded.